 Road verges play an important role in our neighbourhoods.
 They impact on environmental health, visual appeal, character and safety.

 Council does not support using artificial turf on residential road verges.
-This information is also available via our Artificial Turf on Council Controlled Road Verge fact sheet.
+This information is also available via our artificial turf on council controlled road verge fact sheet (PDF, 267KB).

 Traditional road verges consist of grass with council provided gardens and street trees.
 But there is growing demand for alternative road verge treatments, especially artificial turf.

 Council recognises that there are benefits to using artificial turf in some locations, for example:

 - sport courts.

 Why artificial turf is not supported on residential road verges